 # How to trust Signicat mail servers

 An SPF TXT record is used to verify the validity of a mail server.
-If a mail server is on the SPF trust list, mails sent from that server will have a higher (better) rating, and will be less likely to end up in a spam folder.
+If a mail server is on the SPF trust list, email sent from that server will have a higher (better) rating and is less likely to end up in a spam folder.

-In order to trust Signicat to send mail on behalf of
+In order to trust Signicat to send email messages on behalf of

 testdomain.com, you can include the following TXT record in the domain's DNS: